 We really like this company.
 They are very well-reviewed and offer 2 free tours in English every day of the week.
 They also offer both tours in Spanish.

-Another well-reviewed tour provider, this company also offers free tours of both the old and new parts of Stockholm.
+Another well-reviewed tour provider, this company also offers multiple free walking tours in Stockholm, including this one which covers Gamla Stan.

-They offer tours in English, Spanish, and German.
+They offer their tours in English, Spanish, and German.

 This company appears to be relatively new on the scene.
 They do not have a large pool of reviews on TripAdvisor.